 The Forest Service used the site to rest their pack animals and stock up on supplies.
 Packstrings sometimes had as many as 20 horses and mules tied together.
 Three cabins and several outbuildings were built in the 1920’s and 1930’s and are still standing today.
 The CCC built several of the structures in 1934.

 There is a parking area about ¼ mile away from Remount Station.
 There are several picnic tables at the site and a great view of the lake (or meadow depending on the time of year).
-If you want to spend more time there, Hall House, which served as the supervisor’s cabin, is available to rent out through http://www.recreation.gov/.
+If you want to spend more time there, two cabins, are available to rent.

 If I could use one word to describe cedar waxwings it would be “smooth”.
 Whenever I see one I have an urge to reach out and touch it.
 Its tawny feathers ombre into a creamy yellow on its underparts and gray near its tail.
 The feathers connect together so tightly that they give it a silky smooth appearance.